chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 ```

 :::{.exercise}
 Before conducting the hierarchical regression, Iani et al. (2019) reported the Pearson correlations between `wellbeing` and `gad` and the mindfulness and emotional intelligence variables.
-We'll report a subset of those here.
+We'll report a subset of those here to check you can read the correlation matrix that's output.
 Report the correlations below to two decimal places:

 * `describing` and `clarity`, _r_ = <input class='webex-solveme nospaces' size='4' data-answer='["0.64",".64"]'/>
 * `describing` and `wellbeing`, _r_ = <input class='webex-solveme nospaces' size='4' data-answer='["0.54",".54"]'/>